We may earn money or other compensation from the companies or products mentioned in this post.

 Disneyland CLOSED Quick Info

 When Disneyland information first came out regarding the closure, many people were in a panic.
-I gathered all the quick info and what you need to know now right here.
+I gathered all the quick info and what you needed to know now right here.

 - Disneyland extended closure now closed until further notice.
 Not date given.